Digital-Tech-KKHS/game-design-grace-s-team/documents/Kanban.md

 - [ ] make more levels
 - [ ] Map design
 - [ ] working on extra features of map
-- [ ] working on jump function of map

 ## Doing